TZstatsADS/spring-2022-prj1-aa4863/README.md

 **Project summary:**

-In the below analyses, I used the philosphy data with more than 350 thousand rows to understand the underlying 'School of thoughts' of philosophy and also the authors who have contributed towards it.
+For the project, I used the philosphy data with more than 350 thousand rows to understand the underlying 'School of thoughts' of philosophy and also the authors who have contributed towards it.
 I utilized Python libraries for plots, text mining, word cloud and sentiment analysis for the same.

 The analyses are divided into four sections:

 * Timelines for 'School of Thoughts'
 * Most frequently used words among the schools and how they fit with the thought principle